si1 clarity diamond engagement ringsi1 clarity diamond engagement ring

 Take a look at these 1.01-ct, H color diamonds.
 Both are eye-clean, but one has VS2 clarity and sells for $5,800, while the other has SI1 clarity and sells for $4,750.
 Can you guess which is which?
 Compare them side-by-side at James Allen.

-Buying an SI1 Clarity Diamond
+Buying the Perfect SI1 Clarity Diamond

 Types of Clarity Features